alexsamson1988/XUnit.Extensions.MaxParallelization/Readme.md

 You can pass an instance as a parameter but unless the scope is assembly the dependency will be reinstanciated at some point.

-This code is greatly inspired by [this](https://github.com/meziantou/Meziantou.Xunit.ParallelTestFramework) repository.
+This code is greatly inspired by [this](https://github.com/meziantou/Meziantou.Xunit.ParallelTestFramework) repository from [Gérald Barré](https://github.com/meziantou).